-- A. To reduce drawdown of the water table and/or the reduction in artesian pressure, to control subsidence, and to prevent waste, the District is enacting well spacing and/or production limits in these Rules.
-These spacing requirements and production limits apply to vertical well completions only.
-If some other completion technique is used, the Operating Permit will specify conditions. - B. Tier I rules apply to non-exempt agricultural use wells permitted under Section 5 of these Rules and to individually permitted wells producing not more than 300 acre feet per year of water not used for municipal purposes.
-Tier II rules apply to permits for wells producing more than 300 acre feet per year of water and to municipal use wells of any producing quantity.
-As of the effective date of these Rules, the following spacing and production requirements are established: - C. Dewatering Wells authorized pursuant to Rule 5 of these Rules are not subject to the District's location and spacing Rules. - D. Non-exempt agricultural use wells are subject to the setback and spacing requirements and limits on production based upon tract size (permit limits feet/acre/year) for Tier I wells shown in the chart for Tier I permits. - E. Applications for Tier I, Tier II and Non-Exempt Agricultural Use water well production permits may use the Brackish-Saline Table in lieu of using the Tier I & II tables, if the well's TDS level is shown to be equal or above a 1000 MG/L - F. Before the Brackish-Saline Table can be used, an applicant will be required to furnish the District with results of their TDS water quality test from a NELAP accredited lab.
-Numbers in the tables are presumptive numbers but are subject to being modified if Test Well results indicate that different numbers should be stated in any operating permit.
+- A. To reduce the drawdown of the water table or the artesian pressure in aquifers underlying the District as of the effective date of these Rules, the District is enacting well spacing and/or production limits as shown in the tables in this Rule.
+The limits established for spacing requirements and production limits apply to vertical well completions only.
+If some other completion technique is used, the Operating Permit will specify spacing requirements and production limits. - B. Tier I Rules apply to Non-Exempt Agricultural Use Wells permitted pursuant to the terms of Rule 5 of these Rules and to individually permitted Wells producing not more than 300 acre feet of water per year none of which is used for municipal purposes.
+Tier II Rules apply to operating permits for Wells producing more than 300 acre feet of water per year; and to all Wells producing any amount of water used for Municipal Purposes.

+C. Dewatering Wells authorized pursuant to Rule 5 of these Rules are not subject to this Rule.

+- D. Non-exempt Wells having Operating Permits are not issued under Rule 5 of these Rules used solely to produce water for agricultural purposes are subject to the requirements in this Rule applicable to Tier I Wells. - E. Applications for Tier I, Tier II and Agricultural Use Well Permits may use the Brackish-Saline Table in lieu of using the Tier I & II tables, if the well's TDS level is shown to be equal or above 1000 MG/L. - F. Before the Brackish-Saline Table can be used, an applicant will be required to furnish the District with results of their TDS water quality test from a NELAP accredited lab.
+Numbers in the tables are presumptive numbers but are subject to being modified if Test Well results indicate that different numbers should be stated in any Operating Permit.

-[SEE FOLLOWING PAGE FOR CHARTS OF TIER I PERMITS]
+[SEE FOLLOWING PAGE FOR CHARTS OF TIER I PERMITS and TIER II PERMITS]